nodeflight/nodeflight-fw/docs/nfcp.md

 # NodeFlight Control Protocol - NFCP

+> Note: This is a draft, and may get breaking changes prior to first stable release of NodeFlight.
+Parts that expects updates is marked with TBD, however, other parts may get updates too.

 NodeFlight Control Protocol is a protocol designed for high reliability and flexibility.

 Key features: